Power Pack: Original series

 Unlike superheroes such as Spider-Man or Batman who were orphaned, free agents, or teenagers often trusted to be on their own without supervision, Power Pack was made up of pre-adolescent siblings who had a close relationship with each other, as well as their supportive parents Jim and Maggie Power.
-Early in the series, the children decided to keep their powers and superhero activities concealed from their parents, believing it would cause them stress and worry.
-This decision led to several moral compromises and feelings of guilt for the Power Pack members whenever they had to lie to friends and family or allow harm to occur because helping could mean revealing their abilities.
-The question of whether or not the powers should be revealed was also an ongoing source of debate among the children.
-Power Pack readers also argued the matter out in the series letter pages.
-During Jon Bogdanove's story "Revenge of the Bogeyman", which served as a tie-in for the crossover Inferno, the parents learn their children are superheroes.
-In an epilogue to the story, writer Julianna Jones depicted Jim and Maggie Power as so overwhelmed by the situation that they increasingly suffer psychological breakdowns and become convinced that they are not fit parents for superheroes.
-To help the Power family, the New Mutants team convinces Jim and Maggie Power that they were deceived and their children were never superheroes.
-This restored the secret identity status quo and led Power Pack to keep their heroic lives a secret again.
+Early in the series, the children decide to keep their powers and superhero activities concealed from their parents, believing it would cause them stress and worry.
+This decision leads to several moral compromises and feelings of guilt for the Power Pack members whenever they have to lie to friends and family or allow harm to occur because helping could mean revealing their abilities.
+The question of whether or not the powers should be revealed is an ongoing source of debate among the children.
+Power Pack readers also argued the matter out in the letters pages.
+During Jon Bogdanove's story "Revenge of the Bogeyman", which was a tie-in for the crossover Inferno, the parents learn their children are superheroes.
+Bogdanove depicted Jim and Maggie Power as so overwhelmed by the situation that they suffer mental breakdowns.
+To help the Power family, the New Mutants use illusory clones to convince Jim and Maggie Power that their children were never superheroes.
+This restored the secret identity status quo.
+Fans reacted negatively to this resolution, saying it was a deus ex machina, that it avoided dealing with the issue of the Powers' secret identities, and that it characterized Jim and Maggie Power as weak and irresponsible in a way inconsistent with their earlier portrayals."Pick of the Pack", Power Pack #48 (Marvel Comics).
+Pages 31, 33.
+Bogdanove attempted to partially address these criticisms in Power Pack #50 with the retcon that Jim and Maggie's mental breakdowns were the result of a Kymellian post-hypnotic suggestion rather than their emotional reaction to learning their children were superheroes.

 Despite the characters of Power Pack being children, the series often dealt with mature issues.
 Many of the social problems of the 1980s found their way into the book's storylines.
 Among the themes addressed were pollution, drug abuse, runaways, kidnapping, gun violence, bullying, orphanhood, and homelessness.
 Stories regularly depicted the Power children learning and debating how to use their potentially lethal powers responsibly, often on their own but sometimes with guidance from older heroes such as Spider-Man.
-In one early issue, Jack was wracked with remorse when he thought he had killed a man.
+In one early issue, Jack is wracked with remorse when he thinks he has killed a man.
 In a later story arc, Katie seriously injures a Snark prince named Jakal, which causes her immense guilt and leads her to call herself a "monster".